pieterdavid/Framework/README.md

 * The instructions are for the UCLouvain ingrid SLC6 cluster (to access SAMADhi)
 * You need the proper username and password to access SAMADhi :) If you don't know what this is about, ask around
 * The current state of the art mini-AOD documentation can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD2015)
+* You will probably want to install as well [GridIn](https://github.com/cp3-llbb/GridIn) to run jobs on the grid, and one of the existing analyses ([TTAnalysis](https://github.com/cp3-llbb/TTAnalysis), [HHAnalysis](https://github.com/cp3-llbb/HHAnalysis))